shrihari-prakash/liquid/README.md

 ![Login](images/screenshot-1.png)

 You will require Redis to run this service.
-However, you could force the service into using MongoDB as a replacement by changing the option `canUseCacheForToken` to false.
+If you don't want a Redis dep, it is possible force the service into using MongoDB as a replacement by changing the option `canUseCacheForToken` to false.
 However, disabling this option is highly discouraged due to data persistence on database.

 ### Setup